ZarnackGroup/Tretow_et_al_2023/README.md

 within the sections must be run in the order given.

 Section `9_biophysical_modeling` contains MatLab code used to create Figs. 4m-o and S5f-g.
+Section `10_mathematical_modeling` contains MatLab code used to create Figs. 6b-d and S7c.

 The rendered HTML-Reports can be found in the `docs` directory.